 So is a white person or black person more likely to be killed by the police in the United States?
 Well, police kill more white people than black people.
 So you might think that the white person is more likely to be killed by the police.

 However, there are far more white people in the US than black people (60% vs. 13% according to 2019 Census estimates).
-So of course police people kill more white people than black people in the US!
-So what happens when we account for the base rates of each ethnicity?
+So of course police people kill far more white people than black people in the US!
+That tells us more about the general population than about police.
+But what happens when we account for the base rates of white and black people?

 3. Stereotypes & The Base Rate Fallacy